MonacoProtocol/sdk/examples/cli/README.md

 # Getting Started

 This repository contains a solana wallet keypair located in [/wallet/example.json](./wallet/example.json) in order to run the example scripts with minimal setup.
-Please be aware that this keypair is public and should never be used on `mainnet`.
+Please be aware that this keypair is public and should never be used on `Mainnet`.
 Never include a keypair in your own repository.

 The publicKey for this wallet is `5BZWY6XWPxuWFxs2jagkmUkCoBWmJ6c4YEArr83hYBWk`

-These examples make use of the [anchor](https://github.com/coral-xyz/anchor) provider set on your environment, please note that the `ANCHOR_PROVIDER_URL` in the example is the public solana RPC node for devnet.
+These examples make use of the [anchor](https://github.com/coral-xyz/anchor) provider set on your environment, please note that the `ANCHOR_PROVIDER_URL` in the example is the public solana RPC node for Devnet.
 This node should be used sparingly and is subject to rate-limiting.
 If you are going to make multiple requests, please consider using your own node.

 ```
 npm install